IonicaBizau/anser/README.md

 ## :yum: How to contribute
 Have an idea?
 Found a bug?
 See [how to contribute][contributing].

+## :moneybag: Donations

+Another way to support the development of my open-source modules is to [set up a recurring donation, via Patreon][patreon]. :rocket:

+[PayPal donations][paypal-donations] are appreciated too!
+Each dollar helps.

+Thanks! :heart:

 ## :cake: Thanks
 This project is highly based on [`ansi_up`](https://github.com/drudru/ansi_up), by [@drudru](https://github.com/drudru/).
 Thanks! :cake: